lukcyfawn/lukcyfawn/README.md

 i am 18

-i usually hang out in the roblox area or near/in the bakery
+i usually hang out in the roblox area, near/in the bakery or wif my friends in the squidgame area

 c+h freely, encouraged | whisper to interact because im usually offtab